pajlads/DinkPlugin/README.md

 `%USERNAME%` will be replaced with the username of the player.

+`%WORLD%` will be replaced with the active world of the player.

 ### Death:

 `%VALUELOST%` will be replaced with the price of the items you lost.
 If you died in PvP, `%PKER%` will be replaced with the name of your killer.